 View Related Products by Target

-Keywords: Chloroquine diphosphate, Chloroquine diphosphate supplier, Chloroquine, diphosphate, antimalarial, antitumor, antimetastatic, autophagy, apoptosis, coronaviruses, SARS-CoV, severe, acute, respiratory, syndrome, COVID-19, endocytosis, inhibitors, inhibits, Other, Apoptosis, Autophagy, Antimalarials, Endocytosis, 4109, Tocris Bioscience
+Keywords: Chloroquine diphosphate, Chloroquine diphosphate supplier, Chloroquine, diphosphate, antimalarial, antitumor, antimetastatic, autophagy, apoptosis, coronaviruses, SARS-CoV, severe, acute, respiratory, syndrome, COVID-19, endocytosis, inhibitors, inhibits, Other, Apoptosis, Autophagy, Antimalarials, Endocytosis, Coronavirus, 4109, Tocris Bioscience

 2 Citations for Chloroquine diphosphate

 Citations are publications that use Tocris products.
 Selected citations for Chloroquine diphosphate include:

 Gupta et al (2014) Opioid receptor function is regulated by post-endocytic peptide processing.
 J Biol Chem 289 19613 PMID: 24847082